 Again, mediation also has two types: ad hoc and institutionalized.

 Watch this case study on international business mediation.

 The name may deceive you into thinking that it is a judicial process.
 In a way, it looks like one, but it is not.
 It is, for all intents and purposes, a shorter and non-juridical version of a court trial.
 Currently, this method is used in the United States, and its main objective is to get disagreeing parties to reach an agreement and an amicable settlement without going to a full trial.

-Both parties will choose their own legal counsels or representation, and the mini-trial conducted in front of senior executives of the parties, in the presence of advisers or observers who will take a neutral stance throughout the proceedings.
+Both parties will choose their own legal counsels or representation (you can even use online legal services), and the mini-trial conducted in front of senior executives of the parties, in the presence of advisers or observers who will take a neutral stance throughout the proceedings.
 In the proceedings, they will be giving advice when asked, and the senior executives are there to come up with an amicable settlement or solution, and not to decide on who will win the dispute.

 Resolving international business disputes is not an easy task.
 Fortunately, there are processes in place that can be used in order to speed up the process and ensure the international trade continues to operate smoothly, and the global marketplace does not suffer from unresolved disputes.

 Being a manager is a tough task.
 You need to be able to divide your attention between …

 Today’s business environment is high complex, hypercompetitive, and volatile, and for companies to …